 You can open it by pressing Alt + Shift + M

-Save All of the Web pages You Have Open Into A Bookmarks Folder
+Save All Open Tabs Into a Bookmarks Folder

-You can save all of the tabs the you have open into a Bookmarks folder Ctrl + Shift + D. After you press the shortcut you will be prompted to enter a folder name.
-This can be useful for teachers at a training and students doing research.
+You can save all of the tabs you have open into a Bookmarks folder Ctrl + Shift + D. After you press the shortcut you will be prompted to enter a folder name.
+This can be useful for teachers in a training and students doing research.

 As I mentioned, the easiest way to learn these keyboard shortcuts is to use them.
-So try implementing them into your normal routine.
+So try implementing them into your everyday routine.
 Hope you found some of these shortcuts helpful.
-Now that we have covered the keyboard, let’s learn 5 must know tips and tricks for using the touchpad.
+Now that we have covered the keyboard let’s learn 5 must know tips and tricks for using the touchpad.